 - a pinch

 Chop powdered herbs.
 Finely chop the onion and soak in cold water for ten minutes blueberries, then squeeze them well and dry them.
 Put in a pan the oil and the onion and cook over low heat.
 Then, Add the rice and toast a few minutes, stirring constantly to prevent sticking on the bottom.
-Combine the herbs and start cooking the rice, gradually adding the vegetable stock, taking care not to pay more until the previous quantity has been absorbed.
-Two minutes after the rice cooking, add the blueberries and season with salt.
+Combine the herbs and start cooking the rice, gradually adding the vegetable stock, taking care not to pour another until the previous amount has been absorbed.
+Two minutes from the end of cooking rice add the cranberries and season with salt.
 The rice must remain wave.
 Once cooked, stir everything with butter, scrapings (leaving aside a sufficient quantity for the dishes garnish) and pepper.

 For the zabaglione, put the eggs in a bowl and cook over medium-beating constantly focus water bath with a whisk.
 Gradually the eggs will begin to become a bright yellow and thicken.
 Season with salt and add gradually the orange juice, mounting always with the whip.
 When the mixture is frothy (ie after about ten minutes) remove from heat and pour into a bowl.
 Serve the risotto with the sabayon and garnish with the veils of raspadura and a few sprigs of herbs.